The Art of Amazing

 You may have heard the saying “animals are people too.”
 When it comes to photography, that statement is very true!

-Animal portraits can be amazing …
+animal portraits can be truly amazing

 Eyes are where human beings tend to make the most connection with another living creature…